 Here are some considerations for organising a speed networking event:

-- Ensure there's a good variety of volunteering opportunities and nonprofits on display that cover the interests of students from various disciplines.
+- Ensure there are a good variety of volunteering opportunities and nonprofits on display that cover the interests of students from various disciplines.

 - Pick an event venue large enough to hold your audience.
 There needs to be adequate space for personal interaction between volunteers and nonprofits.

 - Encourage follow-ups between interested volunteers and nonprofits to help them make an informed decision and get started in a role.